1.

 BRCA1-related breast cancers are mostly triple negative.

-BRCA2 breast cancers are mostly ER+
+BRCA2-related breast cancers are mostly ER+.

-BRCA1: On chromosome 17
+BRCA1: Located on chromosome 17

-50-85% risk of female breast cancer.
-40% risk of ovarian cancer
+>60% risk of the development of female breast cancer

 BRCA2: On chromosome 13